Meberem/LibraryManager-wiki/Using-MAT-for-RESX-to-XLIFF-conversion.md

 Click Add, then navigate to the translated XLF file (e.g. Russian translation if you selected "filename.**ru**.xlf").
 Once you selected the file, click "Import & Recycle" button in the dialog.
 You should get a message that resources were imported successfully.

 Now build the project and open the translated RESX file (e.g. filename.ru.resx).
 You should see localized strings in your RESX file.
+Build the project will produce satellite assemblies to be included into the VSIX.